awsdocs/amazon-fsx-lustre-user-guide/doc_source/index.md

-# Amazon FSx for Lustre User Guide
+# Amazon FSx for Lustre Lustre User Guide

 -----
 *****Copyright &copy; 2019 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****